LiliMeng/efficient_ml/README.md

    - **Pros**: Simplifies the attention computation in each step by avoiding redundant calculations.
    - **Cons**: Adds complexity to the model implementation due to the need to manage the cache.

-### Conclusion

-The key-value cache in Transformer models is a powerful technique to enhance the efficiency of the attention mechanism during inference.
-By reusing previously computed keys and values, the model can significantly reduce the computational overhead and speed up the generation process.
-This technique is particularly useful in applications requiring real-time or low-latency processing, such as machine translation, text generation, and other NLP tasks.

 ## 2. Multi-Query Attention and Grouped-query Attention

 [(Video)](https://www.youtube.com/watch?v=pVP0bu8QA2w)